Top China beermaker opens probe after worker urination video

-BEIJING, Oct 21 — One of China’s biggest beermakers says it has opened an investigation after a video appearing to show a factory employee urinating on raw ingredients went viral this week.
+BEIJING, Oct 21 — One of China’s biggest beermakers said it had opened an investigation after a video appearing to show a factory employee urinating on raw ingredients went viral this week.

 The footage circulated widely on Chinese social media, racking up tens of millions of views on the popular platform Weibo.